-12 The Centre demonstrates highly effective engagement with relevant external reference points.
+12 The Centre demonstrates effective engagement with relevant external reference points.
 The requirements of the UK Quality Code for Higher Education, The Framework for Higher Education Qualifications (FHEQ) and other relevant external frameworks are reflected in the regulations, policies and procedures set out in the ONCAMPUS Quality Manual, which in turn informs practice at the Centre.
-ONCAMPUS centrally appoints external examiners whose reports are shared with the Centre staff, analysed in annual monitoring reports, and appropriate action taken.
+ONCAMPUS centrally appoints external examiners whose reports are shared with the Centre's staff, analysed in annual monitoring reports, and appropriate action taken.

-13 Staff are made aware of expectations for quality and standards by subject leaders, through learning and teaching events, CPD, and have online access to the ONCAMPUS Quality Manual.
-The Centre staff also undertake CPD with the University, for example concerning expectations for safeguarding.
-Sharing of good practice is encouraged and, as described above, is central to building on the good practice identified in the 2018 HER (EC) report.
-Staff who met the review team were aware of key external reference points that underpin standards, quality and enhancement.
+13 Sharing of good practice is encouraged and, as described above, is central to building on the good practice identified in the 2018 HER (EC) report.
+However, staff who met the review team were not confident in articulating how key external reference points including the Quality Code, are used to maintain standards and enhance quality.